How to Identify Which Algorithm to Use

 Every DSA learning resource teaches two things.
 How an algorithm works (the mechanism) and how to apply it (the problems).
 What almost none of them teach is the step in between, where you look at an unfamiliar problem and determine which algorithm actually applies.

-Algorithm identification means reading a problem and systematically determining which pattern fits before you write any code.
+Algorithm identification: Reading a problem and systematically determining which pattern fits before you write any code.
 You analyze four diagnostic signals: the input, the output, the required transformation, and the algorithmic invariant that enables it.

-This is what separates engineers who solve novel problems from engineers who can only solve ones they've seen before.
-Most platforms assume identification develops passively through volume.
-For some engineers, it does develop that way.
+This is what separates solving novel problems from only solving ones you've seen before.
+Most platforms assume this skill develops passively through volume.
+Sometimes it does develop that way.
 Someone who solves 500+ problems across diverse categories will start recognizing patterns by feel.
 But that's an expensive way to build the skill, like learning to read by staring at enough words until the alphabet clicks.
 It works for a fraction of learners and takes way too long for most.

-The identification gap shows up during interviews in a specific, painful way.
+This missing skill shows up during interviews in a specific, painful way.
 You've studied topological sort in depth.
 You understand how it works.
 You can implement it when someone tells you to use it.
 But the problem description doesn't say "use topological sort."
 It says "determine if all courses can be completed given their prerequisites."
-The bridge between those two sentences is identification, and most engineers haven't practiced crossing it deliberately.
+The bridge between those two sentences is identification, and that bridge rarely gets practised deliberately.

 Four questions to identify which algorithm to use